-The provisions enabling a tenant1 to serve a counter-notice2 and thereby render the landlord's3 notice to quit ineffective without the consent of the Tribunal4 are excluded in eight specified Cases5 and a landlord serving notice in reliance upon any of the reasons set out in those Cases need only establish the validity of the reasons stated in the notice, provided that the Case on which he relies is stated in the notice
+The provisions enabling a tenant1 to serve a counter-notice2 and thereby render the landlord's3 notice to quit ineffective without the consent of the Tribunal4 are excluded in eight specified Cases5 and a landlord serving notice in reliance upon any of the reasons set out in those Cases need only establish the validity of the reasons stated in the notice, provided that the Case on which he relies is stated in the notice6.
+There is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.